 The Lane Fellow Program recognizes and supports scientists of outstanding intellect who are dedicated to a career at the interface of computational and biological sciences so that they can pursue postdoctoral research in the rich computational environment at Carnegie Mellon.
-Absent special circumstances, applicants must have received their doctoral degree after August 1, 2015 or be expected to receive their degree by August 1, 2017.
+It is named in honor of Ray and Stephanie Lane, whose generous donation enabled the creation of the original Lane Center for Computational Biology, the forerunner of the Computational Biology Department.
+Absent special circumstances, applicants must have received their doctoral degree after August 1, 2019 or be expected to receive their degree by August 1, 2021.
 Candidates who have done prior Ph.D. or postdoctoral work at Carnegie Mellon are not normally considered.

 Current Lane Fellows (visit Current Lane Fellows page for more information)